 Tax relief from the Australian Tax Office (ATO) is provided whereby the investor or landlord endures an overall net loss on the property i.e. negative gearing.
 In any case, where this is true, a net loss that arises will be applied as a tax deduction.
 Ultimately providing tax relief.
 Tax offsets against the investor’s total income where there is a total net loss on the rental property, can draw back some of that money by way of a tax refund.
 In some cases where we include depreciation into the calculations, this can switch a property from one that has negative gearing with negative cash-flow to one that is negative gearing with positive cash-flow.

-Depreciation on building and its contents (known as Div.
-40 - plant and equipment), can be deducted as this is classified by the ATO as a loss made on the property.
-However, considering depreciation is a non-cash deduction (it is merely an on-paper-loss), it provides tax relief without costing the investor a cent, besides the cost of obtaining the report.
-Merely a dent on the budget when Duo Tax depreciation schedule costs $650 that allows you to depreciate $300,000.00 on the average Australian built home from a single report!
+Depreciation on the building and its contents (Division 40 – plant and equipment), can be deducted as the ATO classifies this as a loss made on the property.
+However, considering depreciation is a non-cash deduction (merely an on-paper-loss), it provides tax relief without costing the investor a cent, besides the cost of obtaining the report.
+Merely a dent on the budget when Duo Tax depreciation schedule costs $650 which allows you to depreciate $300,000.00 on the average Australian-built home from a single report!